drkatzmaths/Functionplane-soft-sparsity-via-C-inf-functions-with-no-basis-collapse/README.md

 ## Technical Summary

 **Algorithm**: Primary Product Functionplane & Rotations (1973)
-- Soft sparsity (simple structure) via $C\infty$ component loss functions (no L0 or L1 kludges or workarounds, not brittle, robust to noise)
+- Soft sparsity (simple structure) via $C\infty$ component loss functions (no $\mathcal{L}_0$ or $\mathcal{L}_1$ kludges or workarounds, not brittle, very robust to noise)
+- Implements an approximate MLE for optimal soft sparsity under the assumption that the small elements (noise) are roughly gaussian
 - Gradient optimization with flow between contravariant and covariant components
 - No need for external constraints: the metric endogenously provides adaptive resistance to excessive obliquity and basis collapse (singularity)
 - Metric and its inverse elegantly avoid basis collapse without requiring any user-set parameters or external constraints
-- Predates modern representational learning and the recent movement to natively smooth functions to induce sparsity by decades
+- Predates modern representational learning and the recent movement to use natively smooth functions to induce sparsity by decades
 - Programmed in 1973 in Fortran on an IBM 360 and demonstrated working
 - Described by Dr. Katz as the result of his quest to build a mathematically and algorithmically "tractable Occam's Razor"
 - A "sleeping beauty" partially "awakened" by R. Jennrich [2004, Rotation to Simple Loadings Using Component Loss Functions: The Orthogonal Case](https://doi.org/10.1007/BF02295943) and [2006, Rotation to Simple Loadings Using Component Loss Functions: The Oblique Case](https://doi.org/10.1007/s11336-003-1136-B), who cites the original work, and explicity recognizes (in 2004) the fact that it was a "break through" that was mostly ignored for 3 decades
 - R. Jennrich offered a mathematical proof that even a simpler implementation of the method will recover "perfect" simple structure or sparsity if it exists, a very strong finding

 Note.
-Most of this comes from the originator in 1973, hence the older terminology; the modern fields that have independently rediscovered some of the foundational ideas use different terminology that essential expresses the same mathematical insights as used by Dr. Katz in Primary Product Functionplane
+Most of the code and maths come from the originator in 1973, hence the older terminology; the modern fields that have independently rediscovered some of the foundational ideas use different terminology that essential expresses the same mathematical insights as used by Dr. Katz in Primary Product Functionplane.

 ## Modern Context & Implications

-[To be filled in with discussion of how this work relates to contemporary representational learning, LLMs, and epistemology]
+[To be filled in with discussion of how this work relates to contemporary representational learning, smooth sparsity, geometry aware optimization, LLMs, and epistemology]

 ## Contributing & Editing